Gasta88/rna_seq_experiment/README.md

 Data analysis
 =============

-A simple data analysis was performed in [R language](https://www.r-project.org) using different packages.
-One of them is SpikeNorm, a private package developed within the Data Analysis Group.
-The package is developed by Nick Schurch and Pieta Schofield and it is used for processing RNA-deq data enriched wirh ERRC synthetic spike-ins transcripts.
+A simple data analysis was performed in [R language](https://www.r-project.org) using SpikeNorm and [edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html).
+The former is a private package developed within the Data Analysis Group.
+It is developed by Nick Schurch and Pieta Schofield and it is used for processing RNA-seq data enriched with ERRC synthetic spike-ins transcripts.

-The workflow is available in the .RMd file here.
+The workflow is available in the `RNA-seq.Rmd` file in this repository.

 Conclusions
 ===========

-This simple process is not perfect, but it was my frst attempt in getting my hand dirty with RNA-seq experiement.
+This simple process is not perfect, but it was my first attempt in getting my hand dirty with RNA-seq experiement.
 The only conclusions that I can give are from a personal point of view.

-Since I've never done something like this before, I have to say that user-friendliness in Kallisto and SAlmon is way more evident that in STAR.
-The original data was mapped with TopHat since it was considered a gold standard at that time.
+Since I've never done something like this before, I have to say that user-friendliness in Kallisto and Salmon is greater than in STAR.

-I personaly found Kallisto and SAlmon quicker and easy to use, in both setup and running time.
+The original data was mapped with TopHat, since it was considered a gold standard at that time.
+Personally, I found Kallisto and Salmon to be quicker and easier to use, in both setup and running time.
 In comparison STAR aligner has been more difficult to operate and slower to compute the mapping.